 Here the commentator explains Judah’s privilege – that the Messiah would come from him, and is basing his words on Jeremiah 23:6, meaning that he also saw this verse as a Messianic prophecy which claims that the Messiah will be God.

 In Midrash Mishle (Proverbs), Rabbi Hona names seven names for the Messiah: “Yinnon, YHWH Our Righteousness, Shoot, Comforter, David, Shiloh, and Elijah.”

 In Midrash Eichah 1 it says about this verse: “What is the name of the Messiah King?”
 Rabbi Abba Bar-Kahana said: ‘The Lord’ is his name, and that is the name by which He will be called, The LORD, Our Righteousness”.

 In Midrash Tehilim (Psalms) it is written that God calls the Messiah by His name, and what is His name?
 The answer given is: “YHWH, Man of War” (Exodus 15:3).
 And about the Messiah we read: “And that is His name by which He will be called: YHWH, Our Righteousness”

 Did you get it?
 The Sages attributed “YHWH, Our Righteousness” in Jeremiah 23:6 to be speaking about the Messiah.

-Now all we have left to do is to ask Rabbi Asor if he intends to also blame Rabbi Yohanan, the writer of the minor tractates, and Rabbi Abraham for having pagan Christian beliefs?
+Now all we have left to do is to ask Rabbi Asor if he intends to also accuse Rabbi Yohanan, the writer of the minor tractates, and Rabbi Abraham of having pagan Christian beliefs?